radon-h2020/demo-radon-plugins/che/plugins/vsc-extensions-in-che.md

        vscode.window.showInformationMessage(`Click on ${currentDocument.uri.path}`)
        vscode.window.showInformationMessage(`Content: ${content}`)

-       // At this point you can also use the content to make an RESTful call
+       // At this point you can also use the content to make a RESTful call
        // and print the reponse, instead
   });